41. How Much Can a Dependant Earn If I Go Bankrupt?

 4. Can I keep my car when bankrupt?
 Like a house the less equity you have in your car the more likely you will be able to keep it.
 You may keep any car with equity valued under $7900.

 5. How much can I earn when bankrupt?
 If your income is under $1100 per week it will not be affected.
 Over this there may be consequences depending on your circumstances.

-Bankruptcy Experts can answer any questions you have regarding bankruptcy in Australia so contact us on 1300 795 575.
+Bankruptcy Perth can answer any concerns you have concerning bankruptcy in Western Australia so call us on 1300 795 575.

 58. Bankruptcy Term 3 Years To 1